fpsvogel/doctorlookup/README.md

 Welcome to the [Doctor Lookup](https://doctorlookup.herokuapp.com/) codebase.
 Doctor Lookup is a tool for finding doctors in the U.S. by name, state, and/or specialization.
 It uses the [NPI API](https://npiregistry.cms.hhs.gov/registry/help-api) by the U.S. Centers for Medicare & Medicaid Services.

+This the last of four "lightning apps" that I built for practice, with a focus on Rails testing.
+For links to the other apps, and for more on how I built this one, see my blog post [Doctor Lookup: Rails lightning app #4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool).

 ### Table of Contents

 - [Why this is on my GitHub portfolio](#why-this-is-on-my-github-portfolio)